 Fundamental principles of living organisms including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of reproduction, genetics, ecology, and the scientific method are included.
+Co-requisite: Student must also enroll in lab for the course: BIOL 1108

 BIOL 1409.
 Biology for Non-Science Majors II.
-Continuation of BIOL 1408.